appcanary/agent/README.md

 bundle install
 ```

-This gets you the basic up on your machine.
+This gets you all the basics up on your machine.

-5. In order to package releases, you're going to need `goxc`, so visit [the goxc github page](https://github.com/laher/goxc) and install that.
+5. In order to cross compile releases, you're going to need `goxc`, so visit [the goxc github page](https://github.com/laher/goxc) and install that (last we used was version 0.16.0).

-6. Finally, [fpm](https://github.com/jordansissel/fpm/) requires `rpmbuild` for rpm packages.
+6. We package releases using [`fpm`](https://github.com/jordansissel/fpm/).
+This is installed via bundler in step 4, HOWEVER, `fpm` requires `rpmbuild` in order to assemble rpm packages.
+We last used `rpmbuild` version 5.4.15.
 On OSX at least, that util is a apart of the `rpm` homebrew package, so:

 ```bash
 brew install rpm